kelvonlys/Moving-Average-Breakout/README.md

 # Conclusion:
 The success rate of this MA breakout strategy fluctuates over time, and it sometimes drop to as low as 30%.
-It seems that the method of buying the MA breakout cannot be proved to be a consistent strategy but in the meanwhile could be a profitable strategy if suitable portfolio and risk management models are applied.
+It seems that the method of buying the MA breakout cannot be proved to be a consistent strategy.
+However, it could be a profitable strategy if suitable portfolio and risk management models are applied.